Covivo/mobicoop/.gitlab/merge_request_templates/default.md

 ### Code Review

+-   [ ] The target branch of the MR and the `Version Cible` field in redmine are the same.
 -   [ ] Code is easily readable.
 -   [ ] Commit are all related to MR and well written (Atomic commit).
 -   [ ] No useless logging or debugging code.